JamesBrownR/MeetingSurge/_posts/2025-12-04-showing-up-on-google.md

         <p>You're a great mechanic.
 You do honest work at a fair price.
 So why is the shop down the street with no clue how to service customers getting more calls than you?</p>
-        <p>You probably know the answer: They show up on Google when people search for auto repair.
+        <p>You probably know the answer.
+They show up on Google when people search for auto repair.
 You don't.</p>

         <h2>The Reality of Local Search</h2>
         <p>When someone's check engine light comes on, they don't flip through the Yellow Pages.
 They grab their phone and search "auto repair near me" or "mechanic open now."</p>